juji-io/datalevin/doc/query.md

 ### Query graph simplification

-Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7].
-This significantly reduces the size of optimizer search space.
+Since star-like attributes are already handled by pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7], this significantly reduces the size of optimizer search space.

 ### Cumulative average cardinality (new)